The Centre for Sports and Exercise (CSE) offers non-academic sport and recreation programmes, health and fitness and

 Competitive sports opportunities are provided through the inter-hall and inter-faculty competitions and through the activities of twenty-four sports clubs and University teams that are organised by the Sports Association of the Student's Union.
 The CSE supports these teams by providing coaching, facilities and subsidies.
 University teams compete in events organized by the University Sports Federation of Hong Kong, China and in other inter-varsity competitions.
 The University's Sports Scholarship Scheme allows talented local athletes to pursue studies while training and competing for the University of Hong Kong and Hong Kong National teams.

 The CSE operates two main HKU sports complexes: the Flora Ho Sports Centre that situated near the Main Campus on Pokfulam Road (mainly indoor sports facilities) and the Stanley Ho Sports Centre situated at Sandy Bay (mainly outdoor sports facilities).
-Located within the Flora Ho Sports Centre are two large sports halls and a variety of other multi-purpose sport specific areas.
-Also available are a fitness and weight training room.
-Sports facilities at the Stanley Ho Sports Centre include an athletics stadium with a floodlit synthetic running track, an outdoor basketball court, an Olympic size 50m outdoor swimming pool, one grass pitch, three floodlit artificial turf pitches, an indoor health and fitness centre, golf driving bays and a softball diamond. altogether, the CSE manages a total of nine tennis courts at three locations.
+Flora Ho Sports Centre has one large sports hall with 9 badminton courts, multi-purpose sports rooms, fitness centre, table tennis room and squash courts.
+Sports facilities at the Stanley Ho Sports Centre include an athletics stadium with a floodlit synthetic running track, an outdoor basketball court, an Olympic size 50m outdoor swimming pool, one grass pitch, three floodlit artificial turf pitches, an indoor health and fitness centre, golf driving bays and a softball diamond. altogether, the CSE manages a total of eight tennis courts at two locations.
 Also located at Stanley Ho Sports Centre is the CSE’s Active Health Clinic, which is a specialized health and fitness clinic providing professional advice and training in the use of physical activity for chronic disease prevention and management.
 The Active Health Clinic also offers placement opportunities to students interested in exercise science and fitness.
 In January 2014, the CSE also opened ACTIVE (Centennial Campus), which is a state-of-the-art fitness facility designed to further promote the health and fitness of the university community.